IIIF/api/source/api/image/2.1/index.md

 ### 5.3.
 Profile Description

 In order to specify additional features that are supported for the image, a profile object may be added to the `profile` list.
 Objects in the `profile` list have the properties in the following table.
-The `@context`, `@id` and `@type` properties are _REQUIRED_ when the profile is dereferenced from a URI, but _SHOULD NOT_ be included in the Image Information response.
+The `@context`, `@id` and `@type` properties are _REQUIRED_ when the profile is dereferenced from a URI, but _SHOULD NOT_ be included in the image information response.

 | Profile Property | Required? | Description |
 | ----------- | --------- | ----------- |